-- No boat is authorised to leave the Launch Zone for any Session prior to performing a satisfactory Radio check with Race Control and their Team radio operator or systems engineer. - Teams are required to ask permission from the Race Control before entering and leaving the Sessions. - A Team member must monitor Boat radio communications at all times. - The Team is responsible for the supplied equipment and must inform Race Control of any issues and faults at the earliest opportunity. - The Team, under the responsibility of its Team Principal, must ensure that their Pilots have received and understood all communications directed to the Boat. - Teams and Pilots may be required to carry out pre- and post-race reaction interviews over the radio with the E1 broadcast production partner and/or broadcasters. - Refer to the Race Bulletins for information on the availability of the Radio Channels for other purposes than Race-specific communication.
+- No Boat is authorised to leave the Launch Zone for any Session prior to performing a satisfactory Radio check with Race Director and their Team radio operator or systems engineer. - The Team is responsible from the moment they leave the Launch Zone until the end of each Session for independently deciding when to enter or exit the Race Course and/or the milling area. - The only time during a Session when Teams are required to request permission from Race Director (via radio) to return to the Launch Zone.
+This is mandatory for safety reasons.
+These manoeuvres must always comply with the procedures outlined in the Race Instructions, the Pilots' course check, the Pilots' Briefing, official Bulletins, and, under specific circumstances, with instructions communicated via radio by Race Director. - A Team member must monitor Boat radio communications at all times. - The Team is responsible for the supplied equipment and must inform Race Director of any issues and faults at the earliest opportunity. - The Team, under the responsibility of its Team Principal, must ensure that their Pilots have received and understood all communications directed to the Boat. - Teams and Pilots may be required to carry out pre- and post-race reaction interviews over the radio with the E1 broadcast production partner and/or broadcasters. - Refer to the Race Bulletins for information on the availability of the Radio Channels for other purposes than Race-specific communication.